pha4ge/hAMRonization/README.md

 ## Installation

 This tool requires python>=3.7 and [pandas](https://pandas.pydata.org/)
-and the latest release can be installed directly from pip or conda (requires the [bioconda channel](https://bioconda.github.io/user/install.html#set-up-channels)).
+and the latest release can be installed directly from pip or conda:

 ```
 pip install hAMRonization